eiri020/ha_updater/README.md

 Can be runned on: developer system, Home Assistant server, HA Docker container

 ## ha_notify [-c ".ha_config location"] [-s] <-m "message"> [-t title]
-This help scripts creates a persistant notification on the HA server
+This helper scripts creates a persistant notification on the HA server

 Can be runned on: developer system, Home Assistant server, HA Docker container

 Options
 * -t => title of notification
 * -m => message of notification

+## ha_config_sync [-c ".ha_config location"] [-s]
+This helper script copies the .ha_config file to the HA server.
+This is because the .ha_config is excluded in the .gitignore

+Can be runned on: developer system

 # Installation
 * Clone this repository (https://github.com/eiri020/ha_updater) as a submodule in the home assistant configuration folder: